MaNafromSaar/inception/VM_SETUP_GUIDE.md

 This guide provides step-by-step instructions to set up a Debian 11 (Bullseye) Virtual Machine for the Inception project.

+> **Note:** There is only a `.env.example` template in `srcs/` to make clear which credentials are needed.
+During Evaluation you will be given a one-time download linke for obtaining a working .env file.

 ## 1. Prerequisites

 *   **VirtualBox:** Latest version.